civilservicelgbt/civilservicelgbt.github.io/_events/2023-05-18-fortnightly-womens-coffee-mornings-1.md

   end: 2023-06-29T11:00:25.099Z
   deadline: 2023-06-29T10:14:25.123Z
   location: Virtual - Microsoft Teams
-  link: anna-josie.linighan@civilservice.lgbt
+  email: anna-josie.linighan@civilservice.lgbt
 ---
 These fortnightly informal coffee mornings are a chance to meet LGBT+ women cross government and chat to new people.
 There won’t be an agenda or plan for these sessions.
 Bring a brew and take some time out of your day to unwind.
 These sessions are open to anyone who identifies as a woman and feels this would be a safe space for them.